Enalean/tuleap-documentation-en/languages/en/installation-guide/appliance-installation.rst

 Once Virtualbox is installed and you have downloaded the latest appliance, you can start the installation.

-First of all start your virtualbox appliance, go to File > Import Appliance and choose the image you have juste downloaded.
+First of all start your virtualbox appliance:

-Then you will be able to choose some options like the name you want to use for the virtual machine.
-It is recommended to check the "Reinitialize the MAC address of all networks cards" box to avoid problems.
-Click the import button and wait a few minutes for the creation to complete.
+- Go to File > Import Appliance
+- Choose the image you have juste downloaded
+- Check Reinitialize the MAC address of all networks cards
+- Import the appliance

-Once the installation is complete, verify that you will be using a bridge network interface.
-Go to Settings > Network > Adaptater 1 and choose "Attached to: Bridged adaptater".
-Then validate and start your VM.
+Once the installation is complete, verify that you will be using a bridge network interfacer:

+- Go to Settings > Network > Adaptater 1
+- Choose "Attached to: Bridged adaptater"
+- Then validate and start your VM.

 It will take a few minute to boot and then show you a message like